Students who obtain the Adapted Physical Education Authorization have been highly successful in obtaining teaching positions.

 All students desiring to obtain the APE Authorization must also:

 - Successfully complete the California Basic Educational Skills Test (CBEST).

-- Complete a single subject physical education waiver program (university approved single subject program in physical education) or a multiple subject waiver program or pass the CSET exam authorizing the teaching of either program.
+- Complete a single subject physical education waiver program (university approved single subject program in physical education) or pass the CSET exam for single subject physical education or multiple subjects.